debian-pi/raspbian-ua-netinst/README.md

  - default install includes OpenNTPd to keep time
  - /tmp is mounted as tmpfs to improve speed
  - no clutter included, you only get the bare essential packages
+ - option to install root to USB drive

 Requirements
 ------------
  - a Raspberry Pi Model B
- - SD card of at least 512MB
+ - SD card of at least 512MB (or at least 64MB for USB root install)
  - working Ethernet with Internet connectivity

 Obtaining installer files on Windows and Mac